Are your wisdom teeth growing in?

 How long will my mouth take to heal after a tooth extraction?

 For around 48-72 hours after extraction, the dentist requests that you rest and allow the area to clot properly.
 After this, you’re able to return to a normal schedule.
-It takes about 3-4 weeks for the tissue in this area to completely heal.
+It takes about 3-4 weeks for the tissue in this area to heal completely.

 Do You Need a Tooth Extraction?